 As a result, News Of The World marked a shift towards a purer hard rock sound, and took just 2 months to record (compared to 5 for A Day At The Races).
 The tracks still had some beautifully arranged harmonies and instrumentation thrown in, but not as lavishly and prominently as before.
 There was also a change in how evenly the writing credits were distributed, with 4 tracks now written by Brian, just 3 by Freddie, and an increase to 2 each for Roger and John.
 And the band produced the album themselves, with assistance from engineer Mike Stone, now they had the experience and confidence to do so themselves.

 It all worked out very well, resulting in another great selection of songs.
-And so, as you’ll be accustomed to by now if you’ve followed my posts to date, this is my personal review of each of the tracks, including a look at alternate versions, music videos, live performances, covers, etc, along with other bits and pieces that I’m aware of.
-I hope you enjoy!Continue reading “Queen At 50 Reviews – News Of The World”
+And so, as you’ll be accustomed to by now if you’ve followed my Queen reviews to date, this is my personal review of each of the tracks, including a look at alternate versions, music videos, live performances, covers, etc, along with other bits and pieces that I’m aware of.
+I hope you enjoy!Continue reading “Queen Album Review – News Of The World”